Sparse Bayesian vector autoregressions in huge dimensions: Empirical forecasting application

-Finally, we assess how well the DL prior with $a=1/K$ performs in shrinking the coefficients in $\boldsymbol{B}$ to zero.
+Finally, we assess how well the DL prior with $a=1/k$ performs in shrinking the coefficients in $\boldsymbol{B}$ to zero.
 The top panel of Figure~\ref{fig:AK} depicts a heatmap that gives a rough feeling on the size of each regression coefficient based on the posterior median of $\boldsymbol{B}$.
 The bottom panel of Figure~\ref{fig:AK} depicts the posterior interquartile range, providing some evidence on posterior uncertainty.\footnote{Since the corresponding posterior distribution is quite heavy-tailed, using posterior standard deviations, while providing a qualitatively similar picture, tend to be slightly exaggerated.} The DL prior apparently succeeds in shrinking the vast majority of the approximately $50\,000$ coefficients towards zero.
+Even though not discussed in detail to conserve space, we note that at higher lag orders this very strong shrinkage effect is even more pronounced; see also Figures~\ref{fig:ll2} to \ref{fig:ll5b} in the Appendix.